kounoike/gitbucket-ipynb-plugin/README.md

 2. Deploy it to `GITBUCKET_HOME/plugins`.
 3. Restart GitBucket.

+## Usage

+Store `.ipynb` file (from File->Download as->Notebook) to your Git repository and push it to GitBucket.
+If you don't know using IPython/Jupyter, try google it!

 ## Limitations

 - Javascript output is disabled.
 - traceback is not correctly rendered(not supported ANSI escape sequences and tabs.)
-- only support version 4.0 ipynb files.
+- only support version 3.0/4.0 ipynb files.
+- only tested Python2 kernel.

+## BugReport

+If your `.ipynb` is not correctly displayed, please make an issue with your `.ipynb` file if you can.